-EDUC 4202.
-Methods of Teaching Science in the Secondary/Middle School
+EDUC 4202 Methods of Teaching Science in the Secondary/Middle School

 This course is an introduction to the philosophy and practice of teaching science at the secondary and/or middle school level.
-Topics include short- and long-term planning, effective instructional strategies, and multi-faceted assessment.
+Topics include short- and long0term planning, effective instructional strategies, and multi-faceted assessment.
+Required of all secondary biology education teacher candidates.
+Offered at departmental discretion.

-EDUC 4223.
-Methods of Teaching Mathematics in the Secondary/Middle School
+EDUC 4223 Methods of Teaching Mathematics in the Secondary/Middle School

 Methods, techniques, and procedures of presentation of mathematics in the classroom.
 Special attention to the laboratory approach, games, the discovery-inquiry approach, number theory and systems, and individualized approach.
-Offered on demand.
+Required of all secondary math education teacher candidates.
+Offered at departmental discretion.

-EDUC 4233.
-Characteristics of Learning Disabilities
+EDUC 4233 Characteristics of Learning Disabilities

-The etiology, characteristics, curriculum adaptions and techniques of intervention with learning-disabled children.
-Includes field experience with the learning-disabled student.
+The etiology, characteristics, curriculum adaptations, and techniques of intervention with learning-disabled children.
+Required of all special education teacher candidates.
 Prerequisite: EDUC 3203.
-(Fall 2006)
+(Fall, Odd Years)

-EDUC 4243.
-Psychology of the Behavior/Emotional Disorders
+EDUC 4243 Psychology of the Behavior/Emotional Disorders

 Identifying, understanding, and planning for the behavior disordered and emotionally disabled students in a special education placement or an inclusion-type classroom setting.
 Includes study of the field, current trends, identifying characteristics, and possible causes of these disorders.
 Incorporation of assessment data, observational findings, and other sources of information to aid in the appropriate educational planning for children and youth.
-(Fall 2006)
+Required of all special education teacher candidates.
+Prerequisite: EDUC 3203.
+(Spring, Even Years)

-EDUC 4253.
-Educational Procedures for the Emotionally Handicapped and/or Behavior
+EDUC 4253 Educational Procedures for the Emotionally Handicapped and/or Behavior Disordered Student

-Disordered Student

 Intervention strategies, behavior management techniques, curriculum modifications, and writing accurate educational plans.
 Attention also to legal requirements and implications for the classroom.
 Projects provide an opportunity to apply the skills learned during the course.
-(Spring 2007)
+Required of all special education teacher candidates.
+Prerequisite: EDUC 4243.
+(Fall, Even Years)

-EDUC 4502.
-Pre-Clinical Experience
+EDUC 4502 Pre-Clinical Experience

 The last school practicum experience prior to the clinical experience.
-The student is assigned to their actual clinical experience assignments with two teachers at two levels.
-One half of the student's time is spent in each academic setting.
-The student will prepare lesson plans and will teach mini lessons.
-It is required that the student receive a favorable evaluation by the supervising teacher as well as credit for the course to move into the directed teaching experience.
-Prerequisites: EDUC 2501 or EDUC 3501, GPA 2.5, competency in computer, math, oral communication, reading, and writing, and full admission to the Teacher Education Program.
-P/NC.
+Candidates are assigned to two preclinical experiences at two different levels.
+One-half of the candidate's time is spent in each academic setting.
+The candidates prepare lesson plans and teach mini-lessons.
+All candidates must receive favorable evaluations by the supervising teachers, as well as credit for the course, to proceed to Clinical Experience I. The teacher candidate must provide evidence that Praxis II: Subject Assessment Tests and Praxis II: Principles of Learning and Teaching (PLT) Test have either been attempted or passed during this course.
+Required of all education candidates in all programs the semester before Clinical Experience.
+Prerequisites: Full admission to Teacher Education, GPA of at least 2.5, competency in computer, math, oral communication, reading, and writing skills.
+(Fall, Spring)

-EDUC 4628.
-Clinical Experience I
+EDUC 4628 Clinical Experience I